Etiene/minimasproject/report/README.md

 ## Introduction

 The aim of this project is to create a multi-agent model to investigate the emergence of language using the [EGG toolkit](https://github.com/facebookresearch/EGG).
 The model must have two agents, a sender and a receiver, where each of them is a neural network, which are trained to communicate in order to complete a task.
-The task which they have to solve is adding two whole numbers ranging from 0 to N. The sender receives the pair of numbers as an input and sends a discrete message to the receiver, which then must give us the sum.
+The task which they have to solve is adding two whole numbers ranging from 0 to N. The sender receives the pair of numbers as an input and sends a discrete message to the receiver, which then must give us the sum, like in the diagram below.

 Input ([11,45]) —> Agent 1 ("Sender") - - - ***message*** - - - > Agent 2 ("Receiver") —> Output (56)